Find a Cheaper Electricity Provider and Save Money in 2025!

 Below, you will find a table that breaks down how the size of our home can increase or decrease your yearly electricity costs compared to the average home.

-⚡ Average Annual kWh Use per Home
+⚡ Average Annual kWh of Electricity per Home

 Energy Use